On this page

 If LSL has already been taken

-Where an employee has already taken long service leave, the employer must pay any remaining accrued leave at termination.
+- Where an employee has already taken LSL, the employer must pay any remaining accrued leave at termination.

 If an employee dies before taking LSL

-If an employee has accrued long service leave but dies before it is taken, a payment may be due to the employee's personal representative.
+- If an employee has accrued LSL – but dies before it is taken – a payment will be due to the employee's personal representative.

 When employees are not eligible

-There is no entitlement to a payment of accrued long service leave unless there are at least seven years of continuous employment.
+There is no entitlement to a payment of accrued LSL unless there is at least 7 years of continuous employment.

 If a company is liquidated

-Employees who are owed certain employee entitlements after losing their job because their employer went bankrupt or into liquidation may be able to get financial help from the Australian Government.
+Employees who are owed certain employee entitlements after losing their job – because their employer went bankrupt or into liquidation – may be able to get financial help from the Australian Government through:

-This help is available through the Fair Entitlements Guarantee (FEG) if their employer went bankrupt or entered liquidation on or after 5 December 2012 or through the General Employee Entitlements and Redundancy Scheme (GEERS) if their employer went bankrupt or entered liquidation before 5 December 2012.
+- General Employee Entitlements and Redundancy Scheme (GEERS) – if their employer went bankrupt or entered liquidation before 5 December 2012.